code-xhyun/serverless-nestjs-boilerplate/README.md

 # Serverless-Typescript-Nestjs Boilerplate

-A template of 'serverles-nestjs' best practices to make your 'serverless-server' simple to understand and easy to use.
+A template for serverless-nestjs applications, following best practices for a simple and easy-to-use serverless server.
+This project includes:

-This project tries to provide as much as possible.

 - Serverless.js
 - Nest.js